metarhia/metarhia.com/application/resources/content/partnership/professional.md

-# Сollaboration offer for an experienced professional
+# Collaboration offer for an experienced professional

 Our vision is to combine wide experience and respectful practices of enterprise-level development and computer science with cutting-edge technologies